 Circulation of these items is restricted, but both libraries have listening and viewing stations for the use of students, faculty, and staff.

-Additionally, Pitt now subscribes to two excellent databases containing anthropological audio and visual recordings.
+Additionally, Pitt now subscribes to some excellent databases containing anthropological audio and visual recordings.
 These databases are highlighted on this page.

 Smithsonian Global Sound is a streaming audio database intended to be "a virtual encyclopedia of the world's musical and aural traditions."
 Containing field recordings from various cultures spanning the world, the database is notable in that it includes the full catalog of Ethnic Folkways recordings, as well as the catalogs of such other labels as Cook and Monitor records.
 These recordings are often accompanied by scholarly liner notes in the form of PDFs.
 Online access to this huge array of sound recordings provides a great enhancement to the study of the world's cultures.